-The Czechoslovakian Wolfdog is new breeds of dog origin from the Czechoslovak Socialist Republic.
-That traces its original lineage to an experiment conducted in 1955 in Czechoslovakia crossing of a German Shepherd Dog with a Carpathian Wolf.
+The Czechoslovakian Wolfdog is a new breed of dog originating from the Czechoslovak Socialist Republic.
+That traces its original lineage to an experiment conducted in 1955 in Czechoslovakia, crossing a German Shepherd Dog with a Carpathian Wolf.

 Czechoslovakian Wolfdog content overview